owen-corrigan-bjss/to-do-app-fe/README.md

 # To Do App Frontend

-This is a simple front end for the go to do app created on the BJSS Go academy.
+This is a simple front end for the go [to do app](https://github.com/owen-corrigan-bjss/go-to-do) created on the BJSS Go academy.

 ## Running the project

+first make sure you have the backend downloaded and running.

  ```